 Ross Beaty is the Chair of Equinox Gold's Board of Directors.
 Mr. Beaty is a geologist and resource company entrepreneur with over 40 years of experience in the international minerals and renewable energy industries.
-He founded Pan American Silver and currently serves as Chair of the Pan American Board, and since 1985 has successfully founded and divested a number of other public mineral resource companies.
+He founded and is Chair Emeritus of Pan American Silver and since 1985 has successfully founded and divested a number of other public mineral resource companies.
 He is past President of the Silver Institute in Washington, DC, a Fellow of the Geological Association of Canada and the Canadian Institute of Mining, and a recipient of the Institute's Past President's Memorial Medal.
 In 2007, Mr. Beaty received the Association of Mineral Exploration of BC's Colin Spence Award for excellence in global mineral exploration; in 2008, he received the Mining Person of the Year award from the Mining Association of BC and the 2008 Natural Resources & Energy Entrepreneur of the Year Award by Ernst & Young.
 In 2010, he was awarded the prestigious Viola MacMillan Award by the Prospector and Developers Association of Canada and was selected as Mining Person of the Year for 2011 by Canada’s Northern Miner newspaper.
 In 2014, he received the CIM’s Vale Medal for Meritorious Contribution to Mining and in 2017 he was appointed to the Order of Canada for his business contributions to the mining sector and for his philanthropy aimed at preserving the environment.
 In 2018, Mr. Beaty was inducted into the Canadian Mining Hall of Fame in recognition of his significant contributions to the Canadian mining industry.
+In 2021, he was awarded the C.J.
+Westerman Memorial Award by Engineers and Geoscientists British Columbia.
 Mr. Beaty holds an MSc in Mineral Exploration (with Distinction) from the Royal School of Mines, University of London, England, and an LLB (Law) and a BSc (Honours Geology) from the University of British Columbia.

 Director & CEO

-Christian Milau has been the CEO of Equinox Gold from August 2016, leading the team through three mergers and an asset acquisition and growing the company from a single-asset developer to a multi-asset producer in just two years.
+Christian Milau has been the CEO of Equinox Gold from August 2016, leading the team through four mergers and an asset acquisition to grow the company from a single-asset developer to a multi-asset producer.
 Prior to joining Equinox Gold, Christian was the CEO of True Gold until it was acquired by Endeavour Mining for approximately $240 million in April 2016.
 Prior to True Gold, Christian held senior positions at Endeavour Mining, New Gold, BNP Paribas in London, and Deloitte.
 Christian brings more than 20 years of experience to the company with expertise in finance and capital markets as well as operational, government and stakeholder relations experience.
 He is currently a director of Northern Dynasty and Plateau Energy Metals.

-Maryse Bélanger has over 35 years of experience with senior gold companies globally, with proven strengths in operational excellence and efficiency, technical studies and services.
+Maryse Bélanger is Chair of Equinox Gold's Environment, Social and Governance Committee and is a member of its Compensation, Nomination and Governance Committee.
+Ms. Bélanger has over 35 years of experience with senior gold companies globally, with proven strengths in operational excellence and efficiency, technical studies and services.
 She has provided oversight and project management support through some of the mining industry’s key strategic acquisitions.
-Most recently, Ms. Bélanger was President, COO and Director of Atlantic Gold.
-She previously served as CEO and Managing Director of Mirabela Nickel.
+From July 2016 to July 2020, Ms. Bélanger was President, COO and Director of Atlantic Gold Corporation, where she successfully guided the company in taking its Touquoy Mine in Nova Scotia from construction to commissioning, ramp up and full production, through its eventual acquisition by St. Barbara for C$722 million.
+Ms. Bélanger is currently Mine General Manager and a director of Pure Gold Mining.
+Previously, from 2014 to 2016, she served as CEO and Managing Director of Mirabela Nickel Ltd. where she is credited with the successful turnaround of the Santa Rita mine in Brazil during a period of extremely low metal prices.
 From 2011 to 2014, Ms. Bélanger was a senior executive with Goldcorp where she was ultimately appointed Senior Vice President, Technical Services.
-During this time, she oversaw the global geology, mine planning and design, metallurgy, hydrology, tailings dam and geotechnical engineering functions.
-Prior to joining Goldcorp, Ms. Bélanger was Director, Technical Services for Kinross Gold for Brazil and Chile.
-Ms. Bélanger is an active Board Member of Sherritt International, Plateau Energy Metals and Pure Gold Mining and has served on the boards of Mirabela, True Gold, Newmarket Gold and Atlantic Gold.
-She was recently recognized by the Women in Mining UK 100 Global Inspirational Women in Mining Project as one the most inspirational Global Women in Mining.
-She holds a Bachelor of Science degree in Geology, a graduate certificate in Geostatistics and she is fluent in English, French, Spanish and Portuguese.
+Prior to Goldcorp, Ms. Bélanger was Director, Technical Services for Kinross Gold Corporation for Brazil and Chile.
+Ms. Bélanger is an active Board Member of Equinox Gold, Sherritt International and Pure Gold Mining and has served on the boards of Mirabela, True Gold, Newmarket Gold, Sigma Lithium, Plateau Energy Metals and Atlantic Gold.
+She was recognized twice by the Women in Mining UK “WIM (UK)” 100 Global Inspirational Women in Mining Project as one the most inspirational Global Women in Mining.
+She holds a Bachelor of Science degree in Geology, a graduate certificate in Geostatistics, ICD.D designation and she is fluent in English, French, Spanish and Portuguese.

 Len Boggio is the Board's Independent Lead Director and is Chair of Equinox Gold's Audit Committee.
 Mr. Boggio was a director of NewCastle Gold until it was acquired by Trek Mining in the merger that formed Equinox Gold.
 He was formerly a partner of PricewaterhouseCoopers LLP (PwC) where he served for more than 30 years until his retirement in May 2012.
 During that time he was Leader of the B.C.
 Mining Group of PwC, a senior member of PwC’s Global Mining Industry Practice and an auditor of Canadian, U.S. U.K. and other internationally listed mineral resource and energy clients.
 Mr. Boggio is a Fellow of the Chartered Professional Accountants of Canada (FCPA, FCA) and has served as president of the British Columbia Institute of Chartered Accountants and chairman of the Canadian Institute of Chartered Accountants.
 In 2019 Mr. Boggio was honoured with a Lifetime Achievement Award by the Chartered Professional Accountants of British Columbia, recognizing Mr. Boggio's sustained distinction in his career, community service and work within the CPA profession.

-Gordon Campbell is a member of Equinox Gold's Audit Committee.
+Gordon Campbell is a member of Equinox Gold's Audit Committee and also its Compensation, Nomination & Governance Committee.
 Mr. Campbell was a Canadian diplomat and politician.
 From 2011 to 2016, he was the Canadian High Commissioner to the United Kingdom.
 He was the 34th Premier of British Columbia from 2001 to 2011 and was the leader of the Official Opposition in British Columbia from 1994 to 2001.
 From 1986 to 1993, Mr. Campbell was Mayor of Vancouver, British Columbia.
 Prior to serving in politics, Mr. Campbell was a real estate developer and a CUSO teacher in Nigeria.